USS Mahan SCAT Team Training

-210218-N-FD648-1023 ATLANTIC OCEAN (Feb.
-18, 2021) – Gunners Mate 1st Class Elias Garcia, from Denver, right, instructs Retail Specialist Seaman Jamison Hammond, from Philadelphia, Pennsylvania, on how to clear a 50.-caliber machine aboard the Arleigh Burke-class guided-missile destroyer USS Mahan (DDG 72) Feb.
-18, 2021.
+210222-N-FD648-1004 ATLANTIC OCEAN (Feb.
+22, 2021) -- Religious Program Specialist 2nd Class Kyle Patterson, from Wana, Virginia, prepares a 50.-caliber machine gun aboard the Arleigh Burke-class guided-missile destroyer USS Mahan (DDG 72) Feb.
+22, 2021.
 Mahan is operating in the Atlantic Ocean in support of naval operations to maintain maritime stability and security in order to ensure access, deter aggression and defend U.S., allies and partner interests.
 (U.S. Navy photo by Mass Communication Specialist Seaman Ryan Childress)

 |Date Taken: